HyperSense-Software/lambda-keep-alive-trigger/README.md

-# Lambda Keep Alive Trigger
+# Lambda Keep-Alive Trigger

-Welcome to our newest open-source software project - a helper to keep your lambdas warm!
-This service is developed using AWS Cloud Development Kit (CDK) and JavaScript, offering a highly flexible and efficient solution for keeping your lambdas warm.
+Welcome to the Lambda Keep-Alive Trigger, the optimal solution to ensure your AWS Lambdas remain "warm" and responsive.
+Developed with the AWS Cloud Development Kit (CDK) and JavaScript, this tool seamlessly integrates with your existing setup, guaranteeing efficiency and flexibility.

+🚀 **Features**:

+- Automated triggering every 5 minutes.
+- Lightweight design ensures minimal overhead and optimal performance.
+- Seamless integration with AWS CDK.

+📦 **Installation & Usage**:

+For installation and usage guidelines, please refer to the documentation below.
+You can also find this package on NPM for a hassle-free setup.

+🤝 **Contributors & Maintainers**:

-This project is developed by [HyperSense Software](https://hypersense-software.com/) and it is distributed under an MIT License.
+This project is proudly developed and maintained by [HyperSense Software](https://hypersense-software.com/).

-This is design to help add a trigger to your lambdas to keep them warm.
-It will add a trigger to your lambda to be called every 5 minutes.
-The trigger will call a lambda that will do nothing, but will keep your lambda warm.
+📄 **License**:

+Distributed under the MIT License.
+See LICENSE for more information.

+🔍 **Overview**:

+AWS Lambdas can experience cold starts, which might impact their performance and responsiveness.
+The Lambda Keep-Alive Trigger acts as a preventative measure by periodically invoking a minimalistic Lambda function.
+This continuous "ping" ensures your Lambda remains warm, reducing potential latency and enhancing user experience.

+Feel free to raise issues, or provide feedback.

 # Setup